-And this “real world” AI aircraft/AI ATC research is likely coming from some of the Best and Brightest in the industry, (I’m assuming that this means folks like NASA, VPI&SU, Langley, Cal Tech, MIT, Princeton, UCAL Berkeley, DARPA and the rest of the DOD, and so forth), who have essentially bottomless budgets and access to Einstein/Hawkings levels of genius.
+And this “real world” AI aircraft/AI ATC research is likely coming from some of the Best and Brightest in the industry, (I’m assuming that this means folks like NASA, VPI&SU, Langley, Cal Tech, MIT, Princeton, UCAL Berkeley, DARPA, (and the rest of the DOD for that matter), and so forth), who have essentially bottomless budgets and access to Einstein/Hawkings levels of genius.

-And if THESE GUYS are finding it a bit chewy, it makes all the work done by MS/Asobo/Blackshark all the more impressive by comparison.
-Not that they, (MS, Asobo, Blackshark, etc.), are fly-weights, but they’re not even in the same league as the DOD and top-flight universities with access to the United States Treasury - and possibly other country’s treasuries as well.
+And if THESE GUYS are finding it “just a tiny bit chewy”, it makes all the work done by MS/Asobo/Blackshark all the more impressive by comparison.
+Not that they, (MS, Asobo, Blackshark, etc.), are small fry amateur wannabees, but they’re not even in the same league as the DOD and the various top-flight universities and other government research labs, (Lawrence Livermore, Brookhaven National Labs, etc.), with access to the United States Treasury - and possibly the treasuries of other countries as well.

 Frankly, I find access to the fruits of this kind of research, even if it’s only in a “mere game”, to be quite fascinating.